djeada/Linux-Notes/notes/commands.md

 | <i>5</i> | file formats and conventions |
 | <i>8</i> | system administration commands |

-Use man -f command name to display a short description of a command, for example:
+Use 'man -f command_name' to display a short description of a command, for example:

 ```bash
 man git